 No matter what, just remember you can eat as many meals—or as few—as you want.

 And, as we’ve discussed before, your habits will determine your success much more than any specific diet or meal plan.

 Many diets work, and your body primarily functions and responds to how much you eat, what you eat, and the sources of food you select.

 Bottom line: If eating more frequently works best for you and your schedule, then you should cater to your preferences.
 But, if you prefer fewer, larger meals, then you can confidently eat that way without worrying that it’s harming your metabolism or limiting your results.

 Struggling with Your Diet?

-Get your questions answered…for free.
-Sign up for your consultation with Born Fitness online coaching.
-To learn more and schedule your call, click here.
+Get your questions answered.
+Sign up for Born Fitness online coaching.
+To learn more, click here.